pantheon-systems/documentation/source/content/guides/pagerduty/02-monitor.md

 ---
 title: Incident Management
-subtitle: New Relic Ping Monitors
+subtitle: New Relic&reg; Ping Monitors
-description: Page two of our guide on Pagerduty integration with New Relic for incident management.
+description: Page two of our guide on Pagerduty integration with New Relic&reg; for incident management.
 layout: guide
 categories: [performance]
 tags: [logs, measure, newrelic, teams, webops]